MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

   Building a solution offers greater control over component selection and configuration.
 You can add customization to fit business needs and minimize unneeded features that might incur charges.
 Buying solutions provides preconfigured options with limited customization capabilities.
 - *Time to market*: Assess the urgency and time constraints for deploying the workload component or solution.
 Building a solution in-house might take longer because of development and testing, whereas buying a solution allows for quicker deployment.
 - *Technical expertise*: Building might require greater technical expertise to ensure proper configuration and maintenance over time.
-A custom solution requires effort upfront and over time.
+A custom solution requires effort up front and over time.
 Buying a solution is often more user-friendly and requires less technical knowledge.
 - *Cost*: Evaluate the total cost of building a solution, including development resources, infrastructure, ongoing maintenance, and support.
 Compare the cost of building a solution with the cost of buying a solution.
 Include any support plans, licensing, or subscription fees.
 Buying a solution might provide more predictable pricing and potential discounts due to economies of scale.
 - *Support and updates*: Consider the availability of support and updates for both building and buying.
 Assess the level of technical expertise required for each option and the ease of accessing support resources.